aaronpowell/aaronpowell.github.io/src/documents/posts/2013-06-21-walking-a-javascript-object.md

---- cson
+---
-title: 'Walking a JavaScript object'
+  title: "Walking a JavaScript object"
-description: """Ever had a path to a path to a property on a JavaScript object that you want to walk?
-Something along the lines of `foo.bar.baz`.
+  description: "Ever had a path to a path to a property on a JavaScript object that you want to walk?
+Something along the lines of `foo.bar.baz`.\n\nRecently I was trying to solve this problem and came across a nifty little trick"

-Recently I was trying to solve this problem and came across a nifty little trick"""
+  tags:
-tags: ['javascript']
+    - "javascript"
-date: '2013-06-21'
+  date: "2013-06-21"
 ---

 Recently I was trying to solve a problem where I had a JSON path to a property on an object, the path was going to be `n` layers deep and the object itself was also `n` layers deep.
 I needed to solve this problem in a fairly generic manner, as there was a number of different scenarios under which this could would be run.